Manoj-Kumar-BV/Plant_Disease_Detection_and_Classifier/README.md

 ## 📂 Dataset

-The dataset used in this project can be accessed [here](https://www.kaggle.com/datasets/rashikrahmanpritom/plant-disease-recognition-dataset).
+The dataset used in this project can be downloaded from [here](https://www.kaggle.com/datasets/rashikrahmanpritom/plant-disease-recognition-dataset).

 The dataset should have the following directory structure: